 His research focuses on how sleep and sleep-related behaviors are related to cardiovascular disease, diabetes, obesity, neurobehavioral functioning, mental health, and longevity.
 Current research projects are funded by the National Heart, Lung, and Blood Institute (NHLBI) and the National Institute for Environmental Health Sciences (NIEHS).
-He is currently studying how sleep patters are related to health, and the social, environmental, and behavioral factors that determine how we sleep.
+He is currently studying how sleep patters are related to health and functioning, and the social, environmental, and behavioral factors that determine how we sleep.
 These studies involve population-level surveys, computer-based geospatial analyses (using GIS software), home-based assessments of sleep and health (using sleep diary, actigraphy, ambulatory blood pressure monitoring, etc.), and in-laboratory studies (using polysomnography, neurobehavioral performance testing, arterial tonometry, biomarker assessment, glucose tolerance tests, etc.).
 Find out how to become involved as a research participant or volunteer as a research assistant.